 In addition to its world-class archaeology, natural history and history collections, the Ohio Historical Society is steward to a statewide system of prestigious historic and prehistoric sites – second only to the National Park Service in type and variety of locations.
-Among the more notable of OHS properties are Fort Ancient in Warren County and the Piqua Historical Area in Miami County.
+Among the more notable of OHS properties are Fort Ancient in Warren County and the Johnston Farm and Indian Agency, formerly known as the Piqua Historical Area, in Miami County.

 This summer significant archaeological research will be undertaken at both places to better understand the sites’ purpose and function and/or events that occurred there in the past.
 Field work is particularly labor intensive and it is often the case that it is preformed during the summer season by college and university students, under their instructor’s direction.
 Many hands make the work go faster.
 Summer schools offer both a foundation in the discipline of archaeology for the students and a chance for the Ohio Historical Society to learn more about their holdings.